C-Bowen-Jr/chimerik_lang/README.md

 This project is still very early in development.
 The goal is to have a serviceable amount of syntax and grammar.

+### Notes to self:

+The following will be useful when enough grammar and syntax are nailed down [VS Code Syntax Highlight Guide](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide#textmate-grammars)